Cycromous/oo3RedProject/README.md

 # RED's proposal: JobFit Explorer

 ## Team Members
-John Ray M. Cardeño (Team Lead)\
+John Ray M. Cardeño (Team Lead)
-Aztine Armelle S. Ganaden\
+Aztine Armelle S. Ganaden
 Angelo Christian P. Balagtas

 ## GOAL 8: Decent Work and Economic Growth

-- Make a job finder app that ask you what your academic background and interest are and suggests what industry is fit for you along with what jobs people like you are taking and interested in
+- To make a job finder app that ask you what your academic background and interest are and suggests what industry is fit for you along with what jobs people like you are taking and are interested in

 ## Features
 - Interest matching